Secret Service director Kimberly Cheatle addresses controversies, challenges facing the agency

 "You wouldn't ask your Super Bowl champs to go out and train in a parking lot," Cheatle said.

-To further explore the concept, the agency visited Tyler Perry's production studios in Atlanta, where a replica White House is housed.
-Cheatle wants Congress to fund a replica for training.
+To further explore the concept, the agency visited Tyler Perry's production studios in Atlanta, where a replica White House has been built.
+Cheatle wants Congress to fund a similar replica for training.

 Having served in the Secret Service for 28 years, Cheatle was involved in the evacuation of Vice President Dick Cheney on Sept.
 11, 2001, and served on then-Vice President Biden's protective detail.
 She was appointed director last year, amid a swirl of controversy the agency faced over deleting most of its text messages from Jan.
 6, when a mob of Trump supporters attacked the U.S. Capitol in 2021.
 The agency attributed it to a data migration.